-(3) A local government entity that imposes impact fees shall include in its financial report, prepared pursuant to 2-7-503, a report describing the amount of impact fees collected, appropriated, or expended during
+(3) A local government entity that imposes impact fees shall include in its PREPARE AN AUDITED financial report, prepared pursuant to 2-7-503, a report describing the amount of impact fees collected, appropriated, or expended during the preceding year by type of public facility and by service area.

-(4) Impact fees must be expended within 3 years from the date they were collected.
-Impact fees that are not expended within 3 years from the date they were collected must be refunded as provided in [section 11].
+(4) Impact fees must be expended OBLIGATED within 3 years from the date they were collected.
+Impact fees that are not expended OBLIGATED within 3 years from the date they were collected must be refunded as provided in [section 11].